gumbol/tempreture-converter/README.md

 # js-tempreture-converter

+A simple javascript app
+that converts tempreture
-convert from and to celsius and fahrenheit
+from and to celsius and fahrenheit